| Ch 6 -- The C and C++ Programming Languages

 tools include escape, cxref, and cb.
 Many UNIX commands

-lint is a command that examines source code for possible problems.
+have debugging uses. lint is a command that examines source code for possible problems.
 The

 code might meet the standards for C and compile cleanly, but it might not execute